 …During my first six months’ training as a Queen’s Candidate, I was surprised to find how comprehensive and wide the educational syllabus is.
 I thoroughly enjoyed my lectures and visits.
 The lectures included medicine, hygiene, child welfare and management, poor law, charitable societies, local government, diet and Health Insurance, among many others.
 Visits were made to a dairy where the pasteurisation processes was in progress, to the city sewage works, a Mental Deficiency Home, a Nursery School, a School Clinic, a Child and Maternity Clinic, a large factory (where we were conducted round by an Industrial Nurse), and a Psychiatry Clinic.
 These were just a few of our varied visits.
 A complete half day was spent with a Health Visitor.

-From my personal experiences, I am sure that the Male Nurse henceforward will become an integral part of the QDNS, and that he will, within a few years, be as fully recognised for his ability and sympathetic understanding as the Queen’s Sister.
+From my personal experiences, I am sure that the Male Nurse henceforward will become an integral part of the QDNA, and that he will, within a few years, be as fully recognised for his ability and sympathetic understanding as the Queen’s Sister.
 The experiment, in Leicester alone, has been so successful, that two more Male Nurses have been employed and a vacancy exists for one more.
 District Nursing presents a magnificent opportunity to the Male Nurse to popularise himself and of proving his intense value to the community.

 D. J. Gillett